red0xff/blog/content/posts/richelieu_challenge_writeup.md

 [![img14](https://res.cloudinary.com/dik00g2mh/image/upload/v1560077687/richelieu_challenge_writeup/achmket1adxvuo1elcua.png)](https://res.cloudinary.com/dik00g2mh/image/upload/v1560077687/richelieu_challenge_writeup/achmket1adxvuo1elcua.png)

-The file we extracted is a `statically-linked` executable that prompts for a password, using readelf, we can see that its entrypoint is at ``0x447f10`` (we will first put a breakpoint on it), let's try to find out how it checks our input.
+The file we extracted is a `statically-linked` executable that prompts for a password, using `readelf`, we can see that its entrypoint is at ``0x447f10`` (we will first put a breakpoint on it), let's try to find out how it checks our input.

 If we reverse-engineer it, we will find that it's doing very common code unpacking operations : ``mmap``ping a memory page that has ``RWX`` protections for example, but we don't need to understand how it's unpacking itself, we only care about how it checks our input, for that, let's use ``gdb``, put a hardware on-access breakpoint on the first byte of our input using the `awatch` command, and check where it's accessed.